Last updated: April 19, 2026

 Foster Falls, South Cumberland State Park.
 Photo: Casey Fleser, 2009 (CC BY 2.0, via Wikimedia Commons).

-Small Wild Area and hiking
+Foster Falls Small Wild Area and hiking

 The Foster Falls Small Wild Area covers roughly 178 acres around the falls and the head of the gorge.
-Hiking trails from the parking area reach the overlook, descend to the plunge pool, and connect to the Fiery Gizzard Trail, which continues north across the plateau toward Grundy County.
-The gorge below the falls supports hemlock, mountain laurel, and other cove-hardwood species in a microclimate cooler than the plateau surface.
+Trails from the parking area reach the overlook above the falls, descend to the plunge pool at the base, and connect to the Fiery Gizzard Trail, which continues north across the plateau toward Tracy City in Grundy County.

 Climbing